by Dr. Lawrence Wilson

 Fortunately, lying does not produce a healthy society.
 Those who live this way are usually eventually found out and defeated, but only after causing havoc.
 Soon I hope the world will simply not tolerate such people.
 As soon as their tricks are identified, I hope they will be jailed and totally discredited, so that the young will realize this is a dead-end path and a very dangerous one if one wishes to succeed in society.

 Example # 7.
 Those who could not care less.
 This is another common type on earth.
-It is caused by poor health, fatigue, inability to think clearly and giving up on thinking as a result, and it can be caused by brainwashing and hypnosis, a subject discussed in a separate article entitled Hypnosis and Brainwashing.
+It is caused by poor health, fatigue, inability to think clearly and giving up on thinking as a result, and it can be caused by brainwashing and hypnosis, a subject discussed in a separate article entitled Hypnosis.

 A person can exhibit several of the above types of thinking errors, and most do, in fact.
 This can complicate the picture.
 An article that may also help one sort this out is called Energy Center Personality Types on this website.
 This article approaches the same subject from the perspective of a person’s level of development.